Devotion (1946 film): Plot

 Arthur discovers that Charlotte wants to take Emily with her to Brussels to further their educations.
-Since he is in love with Charlotte he decides to sponsor the trip.
-He secretly buys a painting from Bran, and with the money from the sale the sisters are able to go to Europe.
+Since he is in love with Charlotte, he decides to sponsor the trip.
+He secretly buys a painting from Bran, and with the money the sisters are able to go to Europe.
 Emily hopes that Arthur will ask her to stay behind, but he has fallen in love with Charlotte and will not comply.

 The girls start their education at the school of Monsieur and Madame Heger, located in Brussels.
 Before long Charlotte admits to Emily that she has received unwelcome attentions while she was a governess and that after she returned home, Arthur kissed her.
-Emily is heartbroken by the news.
+Emily is heartbroken.
 That night, Emily dreams about the moors and a threatening black horseman.
 Not so long after that, Monsieur Heger takes Charlotte privately to an exhibition and kisses her.

 When she returns to the Hegers' house, Emily is already packing, having received a letter from Anne saying that Bran is ill.
-Both Charlotte and Emily immediately rush back to England, and once they are back, they both start writing their novels.
+Charlotte and Emily immediately rush back to England, and once they are back, they both start writing their novels.
 Bran reads them both and then he tells Emily that they are both in love with the same man.
 Eventually the sisters learn that Arthur bought the painting that financed their trip to Europe, and Emily insists that they should repay him.

-One day Emily can’t find Bran so she goes out in the rain looking for him.
+One day Emily can't find Bran so she goes out in the rain looking for him.
 She finds him, and shortly after that he collapses and dies.
-Emily’s book Wuthering Heights and Charlotte's book Jane Eyre are both published under male pseudonyms.
-Despite the fact that Charlotte's sells better, the famous author William Makepeace Thackeray believes that Emily's is the greater of the two.
+Emily's book Wuthering Heights and Charlotte's book Jane Eyre are both published under male pseudonyms.
+Despite the fact that Charlotte's sells better, the famous author William Makepeace Thackeray believes that Emily's is the greater.

 Thackeray meets Charlotte and introduces her to London society.
 She convinces him to take her to the poverty-stricken East End, where Arthur now works.
 Arthur admits to Charlotte that he loves her, but because Emily loved him, he felt he could not stay in Yorkshire.

-Charlotte gets a message that Emily is taken seriously ill, and she hurries home to Yorkshire.
+Charlotte learns that Emily is taken seriously ill, and she hurries home to Yorkshire.
 She arrives just in time to say goodbye before her sister dies from her illness.
-After Emily’s demise Arthur returns to woo Charlotte.
+Emily's spirit wanders the moors and sees the black horseman again.
+After Emily's demise Arthur returns to woo Charlotte.